-Racist chants prompt brief suspension of Serie A soccer game
+FIFA president: Racism in Italian stadiums ‘very serious’

 Inter Milan’s Romelu Lukaku and AC Milan’s Franck Kessie have also been targeted this season but no club has been punished by the league judge.

-FIFA president Gianni Infantino addressed the incident in Parma as a guest on Italian state TV RAI.

-“Racism is combatted with education, condemnation and discussion,” Infantino said.
+“Racism is combatted with education, condemnation and discussion,” Infantino, head of world soccer’s governing body FIFA, said on Italian state TV RAI.
 “You can’t have racism in society or in football.
-In Italy the situation has not improved and this is really serious.
+In Italy the situation has not improved and this is very serious.
 You need to identify those responsible and throw them out of the stadiums.
 You need, as in England, the certainty of the penalty.
 You can’t be afraid to condemn racists, we need to combat them until they stop.”

 Atalanta, which is based in Bergamo, is playing in Parma while its stadium is being renovated.